srid/guide.cerveau.app/index.md

 If you are already familiar with Neuron, see [[[neuron-diff]]] and [[[known-issues]]].

-## What works right now

-- Browse your notes just as it looks on the statically generated site
-- Edit your notes, by saving directly to GitHub
-- Markdown editor with syntax highlighting and link autocomplete

-## What's coming next

-- Keyboard shortcuts: Ctrl+O to open; Ctrl+S to save

 ## Pricing & Open Source

 * See <https://github.com/sponsors/srid> for pricing.